marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

         the method to estimate the bandwidth or a scalar directly defining the bandwidth.
 It uses the Silverman plug-in method by default.

+    precision : positive scalar, optional
+        the maximum precision expected for the "peak" kde-based estimator.
+        Default is 0.01

     ...
     """
 ```